oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-load-data.md

 ## Introduction

-This lab introduces the Load Data application built into the Oracle Autonomous Database and shows how to load a new data set.
+This lab introduces the Data Load tool of Data Studio built into the Oracle Autonomous Database and shows how to load a new data set.

 Estimated Time: 5 minutes